"Let us not grow weary in doing what is right, for we will reap at harvest-time, if we will not give up." Galatians 6:9

 Below are the requirements for the MCL degree:

-Core Requirements - 24 units These Introductory courses are taken with ABSW faculty, except by written permission of the Dean.
+These courses are taken by ABSW faculty except by written permission of the Academic Dean.

-These courses are electives of the student’s choosing and may be taken from ABSW or GTU-related faculty.
+These courses are electives of the student’s choosing and may be taken from ABSW, GTU or UC Berkeley related faculty.
 Open electives allow students the flexibility to take classes that might not fall under the two categories listed above.